-These data points offer a hint that the public may be far more ambitious and optimistic in its view of the future than any policy roadmap that currently exists and that optimism has been steady for more than a decade.
+These data points offer a hint that the public may be far more ambitious and optimistic in its view of the future than any policy roadmap that currently exists and that optimism has been steady over time for more than a decade.

 Policymakers may scoff, but these numbers represent a mix that is part aspirational desire and part educated guess by the public.
 And while these numbers don’t represent majorities, what’s truly impressive is that they exist in such large numbers at all – even before any systematic effort to communicate a vision of an expansive effort in space.
 These polls hint at the possibility that the public wants more – much more – from our space program.

+The space billionaires may be closer to the mark than our public officials and public vision.
 When Elon Musk talks about colonizing Mars, his message finds a ready audience.
 When Jeff Bezos speaks about a future where millions of people live and work in space, he is simply saying out loud what many Americans want to hear.

 It is to these aspirations and these dreams that this essay speaks.
-My alternative point of view on the future of America in space can be articulated in three simple words:

-Those three words sum up the vision I will articulate and the strategy I will propose.
-I will argue in this essay that our failure to seize the high frontier this past 50 years is not the result of the perfidy of politicians, the fickleness of voters, or changes in geopolitical fortunes.
+Our failure to seize the high frontier this past 50 years is not the result of the perfidy of politicians, the fickleness of voters, or changes in geopolitical fortunes.
 It comes down to the simple realities of engineering, economics, and a vision Americans will pay to support.

 For many, the private sector is the answer and government just needs to get out of the way.
 Companies like SpaceX and Blue Origin will open the door to a new frontier in space, breaking the stranglehold of governments and bureaucracies.
 I disagree.
-Without taking anything away from the innovations and energy these entrepreneurs and companies are bringing to the scene, I will argue (perhaps undiplomatically) that this point of view mistakes hype for reality and is deeply flawed.
+Without taking anything away from the innovations and energy these entrepreneurs and companies are bringing to the scene, I will argue (perhaps undiplomatically) that this point of view mistakes hype for reality and is deeply naive.
 I will argue that ‘advancing humanity’ into space is going to require a massive public commitment to create the market and build the infrastructure within which the private sector can then flourish.

 I do believe it is possible to get to scale in space.
 This may seem wildly naïve given the record that I have just articulated in the past few pages.
 The perennial underfunding of NASA is so bad, it has become a Hollywood cliché.
 In the film Interstellar, denial of the Apollo missions is so widespread that NASA becomes (literally) an underground organization.
 But it isn’t just Hollywood.
 Writing just before the last flight of the Space Shuttle, The Economist magazine, a paragon of rationale economic thought, opined that ‘humanity’s dreams of a future beyond the final frontier of geostationary orbit had faded.’
-In their words, outer space was ‘history’ and the Space Age was ‘over.’2
+In their words, outer space was ‘history’ and the Space Age was ‘over.’

 They were wrong then and even more so now.